anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   to which connection may be intermittent.

 pledge:
-: device that is to be bootstrapped to a target domain.
+: device that is to be bootstrapped into a target domain.
   It requests an LDevID, a Locally significant Device IDentifier, using IDevID credentials installed by its manufacturer.